emmajanedrews/base-template/_posts/2017-08-14-should-you-make-a-backup-offer.md

 Are backup offers effective?

-In the past, we didn’t often suggest that people utilize backup offers.
+In the past, we didn’t generally suggest that people utilize backup offers.
 Often, backup offers may not even be considered next to the offers of other buyers.

 Additionally, backup buyers tend to keep looking even after having made an offer.
 In general, backup offers were kind of a waste of time.